 - Total protein: The amount of protein in a dessert can help slow the absorption of sugar into the bloodstream.

-Some ready-to-eat options for dessert include:
+Some alternative, ready-to-eat options for dessert include the following:

-Stores often sell fat-free varieties, which is a good option when compared to some ice creams where a single serving can be around a third of total fat needs.
+Stores often sell fat-free varieties of frozen yogurt, which is a good option when compared to some ice creams, where a single serving can provide around a third of total fat needs for the day.